Timoyaj/DatatalkClub-MLL-Projects/README.md

 # DatatalkClub-MLL-Projects

 Welcome to the repository for the Machine Learning Bootcamp 2024 hosted by Datatalk Club.
-This repository contains all the assignments and projects that are part of the bootcamp curriculum.
+This repository contains all the assignments and projects that are part of the Zoomcamp curriculum.

 ## Table of Contents